Click here for more information about laboratory operations and procedures

 Absent or low levels of ADAMTS13 activity may allow the accumulation of ultra-large von Willebrand factor multimers (ULVWF) in plasma.
 It is hypothesized that these ULVWF cause the intravascular platelet aggregation characteristic of TTP.

 Activity levels below 10% are seen in acute and relapsing idiopathic (autoimmune) thrombotic thrombocytopenic purpura (TTP) but also in a rare hereditary gene mutation of VWF protein at the cleavage site.
-Activity levels between 10 and 30% may be seen in instances where immunosuppressive therapy or recent plasmapheresis exchange has been started.
-Mild decreases in ADAMTS-13 acitivty (35-70%) are seen in a wide variety of conditions including metastatic cancer, neonates, serious infections and cirrhosis of the liver.
+Activity levels between 10 and 30% may be seen in some instances, including when immunosuppressive therapy or recent plasmapheresis exchange has been started.
+Mild decreases in ADAMTS-13 activity are seen in a wide variety of conditions including metastatic cancer, neonates, serious infections and cirrhosis of the liver.

 |CPT coding||85247-90 (activity), 85335-90 (inhibitor)|